Contesting A Will – Lawyers & Solicitors

 Eligible people can contest a will in New South Wales and make what is called a Family Provision claim if they’ve been left without adequate provision from a deceased estate.

-Who is an eligible person?
+Who is an eligible person to contest a will?

 How the court determines adequacy